MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/dateffective_price_overrides.md

 1. Select the **Role prices** tab.
 This tab lists all the **Role price** records in the price list.
 1. Select the **Role price** record that you want to set up a new date-effective override price for, and then double-tap (or double-click) **Role price** to open the **Role price details** page.
 1. Select the **Date effective overrides** tab.
 The grid on this tab lists all the date-effective price overrides for the selected **Role price** record.
-1. On the toolbar above the grid, select the button to create a role price override.
-A **Quick create** dialog box appears.
+1. On the toolbar above the grid, select **New role price override**.
+The **New role price override** slider opens.
 1. Specify the effective-from date, the unit, and the new price for the price override.
-Then select **Save**, and close the dialog box.
+Then select **Save**, and close the form.

 > [!NOTE]
 > - A date-effective price override for a role price or a role price markup is applicable to the same combination of pricing dimension values that exists on the parent **Role price** or **Role price markup** row.